gustawdaniel/pairqr/README.md

 # pairqr

-Pair Android devices for wireless ADB debugging by scanning a QR code, just like Android Studio.
+A command-line tool to pair Android devices for wireless ADB debugging by scanning a QR code, just like Android Studio.

 ![pairqr screenshot](assets/screenshot.png)